Sensei Rochelle Friedman

 Sensei/ Gura Meg Brown

 Sensei / Gura Meg Brown started her martial arts career in 2001.
 She had brought her daughter to class at VWMA because she had difficulty speaking clearly and she didn't want her to be teased at school.
 The instructors invited her to join in and Meg had so much fun that she's here to stay.
-Women have a lot of different roles in their lives, Mom, wife, career work, volunteer, but at the dojo, Meg can be 100% Meg.
+Women have a lot of different roles in their lives ‐ Mom, wife, career work, volunteer‐ but at the dojo, Meg can be 100% Meg.
 She has disciplined herself to grow at a consistent rate through small bits of learning and dedicated practice.
-She received her black belt in Shuri-ryu Okinawan Karate and also Filipino Modern Arnis November 20, 2010.
+On November 20, 2010 she received her black belt in both Shuri‐ryu Okinawan Karate and Filipino Modern Arnis, and is now a 2nd degree black belt in Arnis.
 Meg's favorite thing about training is that she can keep on learning, and her favorite thing about teaching is her ability to simplify techniques and relay them to her students.
 Meg is a nationally certified dental assistant.
 She also volunteers her time teaching people how to get out of debt financially – believe it or not, in a fun and exciting way.
-She plays golf with her patient husband, and they make their home with their two martial arts children and shih tzu dog.
+She plays golf with her patient husband, and they make their home with their two martial arts daughters and shih tzu dog.

 Sensei Deb Friedman

-Deb Friedman is a 3rd degree black belt in Shuri-ryu karate.
+Sensei Deb Friedman is a 3rd degree black belt in Shuri‐ryu karate.
 She earned her first black belt in 1993 and later earned black belts in both Modern Arnis and Tae kwon do.
-Her main passion is helping women and girls of all ages gain confidence and self-protection skills.
+Her main passion is helping women and girls of all ages gain confidence and self protection skills.
 Now in her 60s, she also enjoys assisting with Power Girls classes.
-She especially appreciates the wonderful caring, committed, and supportive community at VWMA & LPA.
+She especially appreciates the wonderful caring, committed, and supportive community at VWMA/LPA.
 When not at the dojo, she is likely to be out enjoying the beautiful countryside with Women Outdoors, playing guitar, or practicing herbal medicine.
-(Deb also lives part time in Takoma Park, MD.)

 Sifu Dorian Gregory